lhw610/3D_UNet_Segmentation/README.rst

 -------
-To train the model, pass the training data directory to ./segmentation_3D/train.py The input image should be in [z,y,x,channel] format. run train.py by passing required parameters like following Example
+To train the model, pass the training data directory to ./segmentation_3D/train.py The input image should be in [z,y,x,channel] format. run train.py by passing required arguments like following Example

 Example:
-python train.py --source /path/to/source/directory --target /path/to/source/directory --data_type tiff --ch 2 --save_name demo --iters 100 --save_iters 10 --batch 20
+python train.py --source /path/to/source/directory --target /path/to/target/directory --data_type tiff --ch 2 --save_name demo --iters 100 --save_iters 10 --batch 20

 Inference
 -------
-To inference, pass the test image directory to ./segmentation_3D/test.py The input image should be in [z,y,x,channel] format.
+To inference, pass the test image directory and other arugmentsto ./segmentation_3D/test.py The input image should be in [z,y,x,channel] format.
 The segmented image will be saved to ./inference/save_dir